tristanwagner/host-your-own/README.md

 You can log in to `umami.domain` following the [official instructions](https://umami.is/docs/login).

 A crontab is created for updating umami every month and also backing up every weeks

+#### n8n

+The default docker-compose installation process provided in the [n8n docs](https://docs.n8n.io/hosting/) is followed.

+You can log in to `n8n.domain` and create the admin user.

+A crontab is created for updating n8n every month and also backing up every weeks

 ### Updates and Backups